 The players divide into two partnerships.
 Any convenient method can be used to do this, such as high-card draw, or simply mutual agreement.
 Partners sit across from one another, so that the turn of play alternates between partnerships when going clockwise.

 Shuffle and deal thirteen cards to each player.
 The final card of the deck, the dealer’s thirteenth card, is exposed.
 This card’s suit becomes the trump suit for the hand.
 This final card remains face-up on the table until the dealer’s first play of the hand.
 At that point, the dealer picks it up and adds it to their hand.

 The player to the left of the dealer leads first.
 Each player to the left then plays a card.
 If able to follow suit, a player must do so.
 Otherwise, they are free to play any card, including a trump.
 The person who played the highest card of the suit led wins the trick, unless a trump is present, in which case whoever played the highest trump wins.

 Collected tricks are not added to the hand, but rather kept in a discard pile in front of one of the partners.
 Since it is important to keep track of the number of tricks captured, each trick should be placed onto the pile at right angles to the previous one, so that the tricks can be easily separated after the hand.
 The individual player that won the trick leads to the next one.

 After all thirteen tricks have been played, the hand is scored by counting the number of tricks scored by each partnership.
 Each trick in excess of six counts for one point.

 Game play continues until one partnership reaches a pre-defined number of points, such as 25.
 That team wins the game.

 Spoons is essentially a card game version of Musical Chairs for three to six players.
-Players race to be the first to complete a four-of-a-kind, at which point they grab a spoon, of which there is one fewer than there are players.
+Players race to be the first to complete a four-of-a-kind, at which point they grab a spoon.
+However, there’s one fewer spoon than there are players.
 The person left without a spoon feels very sad about the whole affair.